What is a private foundation?

 Governance and Control

 The founder and their designated directors and trustees play a pivotal role in shaping the direction and focus of private foundations.
 This ensures that the foundation's activities stay true to the founder's initial vision.
 Often, founders kickstart the foundation with a substantial financial contribution that forms the endowment.
 This endowment is typically invested in a diverse portfolio of stocks, bonds, mutual funds, and other financial instruments.
-This endowment model serves as the financial backbone, allowing investments to generate income dedicated to charitable endeavors while preserving the principal amount, securing the foundation's long-term ability to make a meaningful impact in its chosen areas of focus.
+Income generated from these investments becomes the financial backbone of the foundation, funding charitable endeavors while the principal remains preserved.
+To ensure the foundation's charitable intent remains active, private foundations are required to distribute at least 5% of their noncharitable assets annually.
+This distribution requirement is designed to prevent the foundation from merely accumulating assets without engaging in meaningful philanthropic activities.

 Tax-Exempt Status and Obligations

 The foundation itself, being a tax-exempt entity, is generally exempt from standard income tax.
-However, non-operating foundations (i.e., grant-making foundations) pay a very modest excise tax of 1.39% on their investment income.
+However, private foundations in most cases pay an excise tax of 1.39% on their net investment income.
 Non-operating foundations must annually distribute approximately 5% of their endowment through grants and foundation operating expenses.
 All expenditures must relate to the private foundation’s exempt charitable purposes.
 Expenditures made for any kind of personal gain of foundation insiders are not allowable.
+This prohibition on private inurement ensures that foundation assets are not used to benefit private individuals, such as founders or their family members.
+Violations can result in significant penalties.

 Forms of Private Foundations